rtlcopymemory/rtlcopymemory.github.io/_posts/2025-08-20-homelab-minipc.md

 - `nodatacow` is needed for btrfs to not lose all the performance when using it as a VM disk destination
 - Use [bees](https://github.com/Zygo/bees/tree/master) to perform deduplication on btrfs

-I also installed tailscale and enabled RDP so that I can access it from my main PC and even when I'm not home!
+I also Installed tailscale and enabled RDP so that I can access it from my main PC and even when I'm not home!